 When a same-sex relationship between the biological parent and a non-biological parent comes to an end, the non-biological partner could lose access to the child.
 In the past, if the non-biological parent wanted to pursue custody and visitation, he or she would have to prove the unfitness of the biological parent or prove exceptional circumstances.
 Now that de facto parenting status has been recognized by law, if non-biological parents want to pursue custody and visitation, they have legal standing to do so.

 The first step in pursuing custody and visitation is to be declared a de facto parent, which must be decided by the court.
 The Supreme Court of Wisconsin established the tests for this process (In re Custody of H.S.H.– K 533 N.W.2d 419 (1995)), which Maryland adopted.
 There are four elements that must be addressed:

 - “the biological or adoptive parent consented to, and fostered, the petitioner’s formation and establishment of a parent-like relationship with the child;

 - the petitioner and the child lived together in the same household;

 - the petitioner assumed obligations of parenthood by taking significant responsibility for the child’s care, education, and development, including contributing towards the child’s support, without expectation of financial compensation; and

 - the petitioner has been in a parental role for a length of time sufficient to have established with the child a bonded, dependent relationship parental in nature.”

-If your petition is approved, you would be on equal legal footing with the child’s biological parent regarding the care, custody and control of the child.
+If your petition is approved, you would be on an equal legal footing with the child’s biological parent regarding the care, custody, and control of the child.

 If you are in the process of ending a relationship with a partner, and you are concerned about being able to continue your relationship with the child, it is important that you work with an experienced Maryland family law attorney who can assert and protect your right to pursue custody and visitation.
 If you are a parent who is concerned because someone is trying to pursue de facto custody rights of your child, we can help you with that as well.